 Oops, I almost forgot.
 Before we go any further, there’s a housekeeping item I forgot to mention.
 If you’d be so kind, please hold all commentary until the end of the post if at all possible.
 We’ll be having a restroom break and we can all vomit together, myself included.

 The Train(er) Gets Off Track

 La-di-flippin’-da!
 Mary Poppins here landed an engagement to train a number client practices on the newest version of the most popular medical billing software at the time.
 A choice assignment for sure.
 I was stoked.

-I was unaware of it at the time, but apparently my inner child was running amok and my humor was somehow finding it’s way into the contents and delivery of my training sessions.
-I learned of this was when I was leaning over and was pointing to something on a trainee’s monitor.
-She looked up at me and quizzically asked if I’d ever done stand up comedy, because if I hadn’t then I certainly had missed my calling.
+I was unaware of it at the time, but apparently my inner child was running amok.
+My humor was somehow finding it’s way into the contents and delivery of my serious training sessions.
+I learned of this by accident one day as I was leaning over, pointing to something on a trainee’s monitor.
+This young woman looked up at me and quizzically inquired if I’d ever considered doing stand up comedy, because if I hadn’t, then she certainly thought I’d missed my calling.

 Hmpfffff … Cough ….
 Cough

 Well, upon hearing those words, I bristled and stood up ramrod straight!
 Deep in thought, I then turned my head up and raised my chin slightly to the right.
 I proudly began stroking the lapels of my all-black designer-label business suit jacket.
 [Eye roll.]
 Talk about egotism!
 All I was missing was the red ‘power tie’ to further send the message that I was trying prove I was the cat’s pajamas.
 I gritted my teeth.

 Oh.
 No. She.
 Didn’t!
 I thought.
 My jaws clenched tightly.

 I raised one eyebrow and pondered: “Excuuuuuuse me! as Steve Martin used to say.
 Had she just call me ‘moi‘ a “hoot”?!”